shouse/awesome-hyperloop-titanium/README.md

 **iOS**

-[iOS Hyperloop Programming Guide](https://wiki.appcelerator.org/display/guides2/iOS+Hyperloop+Programming+Guide) has information on running a demo application specifically for iOS and you can learn how to use Hyperloop in your own project.
+- [iOS Hyperloop Programming Guide](https://wiki.appcelerator.org/display/guides2/iOS+Hyperloop+Programming+Guide) has information on running a demo application specifically for iOS and you can learn how to use Hyperloop in your own project.
+- [XIB](https://github.com/appcelerator/hyperloop-examples/blob/master/app/controllers/ios/xib.js) - Using Interface Builder via XIBs

 **Windows**

 [Windows Hyperloop Programming Guide](https://wiki.appcelerator.org/display/guides2/Windows+Hyperloop+Programming+Guide) has information on running a demo application specifically for Windows and you can learn how to use Hyperloop in your own project.

 ### Modules

+- [Ti.mapbox](https://github.com/hyperloop-modules/ti.mapbox) - Use the MapBox SDK with Axway Hyperloop
+- [Ti.hockeyapp](https://github.com/hyperloop-modules/ti.hockeyapp) - Hyperloop-based version of HockeyApp for both Android and iOS
+- [Ti.speech](https://github.com/hyperloop-modules/ti.speech) - Use the iOS 10 SFSpeechRecognizer API in JavaScript with Appcelerator Hyperloop.
+- [Ti.cloudsharing](https://github.com/hyperloop-modules/ti.cloudsharing) - Use the UICloudSharingController with Hyperloop in Titanium
+- [Ti.snackbar](https://github.com/hyperloop-modules/ti.snackbar) - Use the Android Snackbar in Appcelerator Titanium.
+- [Ti.reCAPTCHA](https://github.com/hansemannn/titanium-recaptcha) - Use the native reCAPTCHA API in Appcelerator Titanium (currently Android-only)
+- [AppC Github Client](https://github.com/appcelerator-developer-relations/appc-github-client) - Dashboard used to monitor Github organizations, repositories and more!
+- [Ti.Parallax](https://github.com/trkfabi/Ti.Parallax/blob/master/app/controllers/index.js) - Parallax effect with Titanium using Hyperloop. iOS only.
+- [Ti.CalendarView](https://github.com/m1ga/Ti.CalendarView) - Axway Hyperloop Calendar View for Android
+- [Ti.Firbase](https://github.com/hansemannn/titanium-firebase) - This project will contain all Firebase-related modules for Analytics, Cloud-Messaging, Authentication, Firestore etc.

 - [Ti.MTTCircularSlider](https://github.com/nazrdogan/Ti.MTTCircularSlider) - Hyperloop module for https://github.com/MTT-IOS/MTTCircularSlider
 - [Ti.FSCalendar](https://github.com/nazrdogan/Ti.FSCalendar) - Hyperloop module for https://github.com/WenchaoD/FSCalendar
 - [Ti.DrawView](https://github.com/nazrdogan/Ti.DrawView) - Draw on your screen on iOS